mojaloop/contrib-cross-network-demo/part2-johannesburg-april-2019/cross-currency-setup.md

 2. Open Postman and click import
 3. Import the environment variables from `projects/postman/Mojaloop Cross-currency.postman_environment.json`
 4. Import the collection from `projects/postman/Cross Currency.postman_collection.json`
+5. Edit the `payer_endpoint_prefix` and `payee_endpoint_prefix` in the environment to suit your setup
-5. Run the setup folder in the `Cross Currency` collection using the `Mojaloop Cross-currency` environment variables
+6. Run the setup folder in the `Cross Currency` collection using the `Mojaloop Cross-currency` environment variables

 Once the setup has been run in postman, the environment will be fully setup to begin performing cross-currency transactions.